Recreating (and advancing) pk’s censored domains: Macroinformation.org &

 Knatz.com / Personal / Stories / pk by Age / College Years /

 The guy explained that he could just walk around the pyramids and pick up objects d’art off the ground.
 Tourists flew off with Mexico’s treasures all the time: openly.
 Highly illegal now; perfectly legal and open then.
 The guy looked familiar to us.
 Sure enough, soon after he’d taxied to the airport, we realized why.
-The shop keeper had had his picture in a recent Esquire magazine, playing his (Mexican) guitar at Washington Square.
-Full page, full color.
-I have a feeling his name was Alan too.
-Alan made us promise to take care of his cats: one a Russian Blue, the other a black Manx.
-Oh, and could we please not mind if his “friend” came and went.
+The shop keeper had had his picture in a recent Esquire magazine, playing his (Mexican) guitar at Washington Square, even’tide, alone on the fountain’s concrete circle: full page, full color.
+It’s been a while, but I have a feeling his name was Alan too.
+Alan made us promise to take care of his cats: one a Russian blue, the other a black Manx.
+Oh, and could we please not mind if his “friend” came and went?
 He has his own key.
 He stays out of the way.
 Once we got a load of the friend, he was something.
-Tall, black, bald (shaved) … hairless everywhere (shaved or depilated everywhere).
+Tall, black, shaved head, shaved legs … bright green socks … His name too was distinctive: a single, unusual name, more than one syllable: Barnaboo?
+Or Clarence perhaps.
 To each his own.

 The idea appeals to me instantly.
-Without some such obligation, I was all too likely to waste my summer school time and tuition drinking in the Whitehorse.
+Without some such obligation, I was all too likely to waste my summer school time and tuition drinking in the Whitehorse Tavern.
 This would keep me off the streets, maybe make me some money instead of me spending it.
 We hoped we wouldn’t be too successful.
-I had to read and read and read: for an American novel course: taught by Quentin Anderson, Sherwood’s son.
+I had to read and read and read: for an American novel course: taught by Quentin Anderson, Sherwood Anderson’s son.

 Elsewhere here I tell of my first wonderful love: Jackie and I were first in each others arms in the Si Como No.